jennamwong/SAVE-hcp-vault-iac/README.md

 # Infrastructure as Code with TF and HCP Vault

+The goal of this project was to employ Terraform to set up a production-ready Vault cluster.
+This configuration includes policies, secrets engines, and authentication methods for both users and machines.
+Additionally, the setup incorporates audit logging and metrics, utilizing Grafana Cloud and a generic HTTP sink for monitoring and logging purposes.

 ## Doormat Setup

 - We have compiled, signed release binaries available on GitHub Releases.
 Go to the [latest release](https://github.com/hashicorp/doormat-cli/releases/tag/v4.2.0) and download the .tar.gz file as appropriate.